Visit all the seven Emirates

 Sharjah is the third largest of the seven emirates that make up the United Arab Emirates.
 It is the only one which has land on the Arabian Gulf and the Gulf of Oman.
 The three enclaves of Dibba Al Hisn, Khorfakkan and Kalba situated at the beautiful east coast belong to Sharjah, along with the capital Al Dhaid and the islands of Abu Mousa and Sir Bu Nair.

 Sharjah is the home of Islamic culture.
 Explore the heritage and arts area in the heart of Sharjah.
 The emirate was officially named the Cultural Capital of the Arab World by UNESCO in 1998 and was selected as the Islamic Culture Capital in 2014.

 Ajman is the smallest of the seven emirates and is centrally located on the western coast of the UAE.

-Situated between the emirates of Sharjah and Umm Al Quwain, Ajman has a beautiful 16 kilometre long beach along the Gulf coast.
-The port is located along a natural creek which penetrates the city.
+Situated between the emirates of Sharjah and Umm Al Quwain, Ajman has a beautiful 16-kilometer-long beach along the Gulf coast.
+Its port is located along a natural creek which penetrates the city.

-Strolling along Ajman’s corniche is a popular leisure activity.
+Strolling along Ajman Corniche is a popular leisure activity.

-The enclave of Masfout situated at a distance of 110 km at the south east, is a dream for every hiker.
+The enclave of Masfout is situated at a distance of 110 km to the south east of Ajman.
+It is a dream location for every hiker.
 Manama, the second enclave, is known for its pleasant scenery.

 Umm Al Quwain – ام القيوين

-Umm Al Quwain is the least populous of the seven emirates and a very quiet and peaceful place where you can relax and calm down.
+Umm Al Quwain is the least populous of the seven emirates and a very quiet and peaceful place where you can easily relax.
 It is located between Ajman and Ras Al Khaimah.